 Marketing, SEO | Title, meta, canonical, robots, OG tags |

 For most use cases, fullpage is the right default.
 Use price for e-commerce pages, content_only for editorial content, and specific_text when you only care about one element on the page.
+The full catalogue, including file and document types, is listed under available tracked element types.

 Webhook Payload Structure